 Since then they have been releasing an updated brief every year highlighting their commitment to sustainability.
 Particular points of interest include, a reduction in the water consumption at one of their dyeing plants by 65% and energy by 70%.
 Also the reduction in chemical consumption in one of their wool treatment plant by 65% two years in a row.
 It shows what you can do when you are passionate about making a change.
 Please visit suedwollegroup.com for more information.

-Consolidated Deliveries: We organise consolidated deliveries to reduce the number of trips our suppliers take to get raw materials to us to help us reduce our carbon footprint.
+Consolidated Deliveries: We organise consolidated deliveries to reduce the number of trips our suppliers take to get raw materials to us, which helps us reduce our carbon footprint.

 Industry Leading Suppliers: We are meticulous about yarn standards and consistency.
 We have established a strong business relationship with the leading names in yarn production, meaning we benefit from the latest developments in yarn spinning.
 Working with expert suppliers allows us to offer exceptional quality fabrics at all price points.